-Before any request is relayed to the Committee, the Company's Corporate Finance Department and Internal Audit function review that the requested services are not prohibited under the terms of Regulation (EU) No 537/2014 of 16 April 2014.
+Before any request is relayed to the Committee, the Company's Corporate Finance Department and Internal Audit function check that the services requested are not prohibited under Regulation (EU) No 537/2014 of 16 April 2014.

 In this regard, it should be noted that, without prejudice to applicable legal provisions, the Committee has prudently, and to protect the Company's good name, set a limit on the fees to be received by the statutory auditor for non-audit services.
 This limit is more restrictive than that provided for in Article 4.2 of Regulation (EU) No 537/2014 and Article 41.1 of Spanish Audit Law 22/2015.
 More precisely, this limit is 50% of the average audit fee for the last three years, i.e. below the legal limit of 70%.